 - Entrance: $12

 - Address: Volcan Teneorio, Alajuela 20101, Costa Rica

 - Recommended Tour: $99 Rio Celeste Waterfall Hike

 4. Llanos de Cortez Waterfall

-To get to the park you can drive from the nearest town or take a bus and walk the 1.5 kilometers from the bus stop.
+To get to the park, you can drive from the nearest town or take a bus and walk 1.5 kilometers from the bus stop.
 The entrance fee is optional and even includes access to a washroom and a lifeguard.
 The falls can be found just a short 10-minute walk from the car park and can be enjoyed all year round.
-The area surrounding the pools are rich with wildlife and a little exploring could be paid off with glimpses of intriguing fish and reptiles.
+The area surrounding the pools is rich with wildlife, and a little exploring could be paid off with glimpses of intriguing fish and reptiles.
 If only this place was on our doorstep, we would be hanging out there every day!